openvinotoolkit/training_extensions/pytorch_toolkit/formula_recognition/README.md

 ## Training

-To train Text Spotter model run:
+To train formula-recognition model run:

 ```bash
 python3 tools/train.py --config configs/train_config.yml --work_dir <path to work dir>
 ```
 Work dir is used to store information about learning: saved model checkpoints, logs.

-### Description of the possible option in train config:
+### Description of possible options in train config:
  - `backbone_config`:
     * `arch`: type of the architecture (if backbone_type is resnet).
 For mor details, please, refer to [ResnetLikeBackBone](im2latex/models/backbones/resnet.py)
-    * `disable_layer_3` and
-    * `disable_layer_4` - disables layer 3 and 4 in resnetlike backbone
+    * `disable_layer_3` and `disable_layer_4` - disables layer 3 and 4 in resnet-like backbone
     * `enable_last_conv` - enables additional convolution layer to adjust number of output channels to the number of input channels in the LSTM
     * `in_lstm_ch` - number of input LSTM channels, used for `last_conv`
-- `backbone_type`: `resnet` for resnetlike backbone or anything else for original backbone from [im2markup](https://arxiv.org/pdf/1609.04938.pdf) paper
+- `backbone_type`: `resnet` for resnet-like backbone or anything else for original backbone from [im2markup](https://arxiv.org/pdf/1609.04938.pdf) paper
 - `batch_size` - batch size used for training
 - `device` - device for training, used in pytorch .to() method.
 Possible options: 'cuda', 'cpu', etc. `cpu` is used by default.
 - `head` - configuration of the text recognition head
     * `beam_width` - witdth used in beam search.
 0 - do not use beam search, 1 and more - use beam search with corresponding number of possible tracks.
-    * `dec_rnn_h` - number of channels on decoding
+    * `dec_rnn_h` - number of channels in decoding
     * `emb_size` - dimension of the embedding
     * `enc_rnn_h` - number of channels in encoding
     * `in_lstm_ch` - number of input in lstm channels, should be equal to `backbone_config.in_lstm_ch`
-    * `max_len` - maximum possible length of the formula
+    * `max_len` - maximum possible length of the predicted formula
     * `n_layer` - describe
 - `learning_rate` - learining rate
 - `log_path` - path to store training logs
 - `model_path` - path for model (if one wants to aftertune model)
 - `optimizer` - Adam or SGD
 - `save_dir` - dir to save checkpoints
 - `train_paths` - list of paths from where get training data (if more than one path is specified, datasets are concatenated).
-If one wants to concatenate more than one instance of the desirable dataset, this dataset shoulb be set several times.
+If one wants to concatenate more than one instance of the desirable dataset, this dataset should be specified several times.
 - `val_path` - path for validation data
 - `vocab_path` - path where vocab file is stored
 - `train_transforms_list` and